caleb/freebsd-unicorn/README.md

     unicorn_enable="YES"

-    # this is the path to where your application is deployed in Capistrano,
+    # this is the path to where your application is deployed via Capistrano
-    # the parent directory of the `current` directory
+    # (the parent directory of the `current` directory)
     unicorn_directory="/u/application"